svn2github/dotnetzip/Readme.txt

 There are a few limitations to this library:

- it does not support "multi-disk archives." or "disk spanning"
+ It does not do strong encryption.

  The GUI tool for creating zips is functional but basic.
 This isn't a limitation of the library per se.

- and, I'm sure, many others
+ ...and, I'm sure, many others

 But it is a good basic library for reading and writing zipfiles in .NET applications.

-And yes, the zipfile that this example is shipped in, was produced by this example library.